xyflow/xyflow/packages/svelte/README.md

     BackgroundVariant,
     MiniMap,
   } from '@xyflow/svelte';

+  // you need to import the styles for Svelte Flow to work
+  // if you just want to load the basic styleds, you can import '@xyflow/svelte/dist/base.css' import '@xyflow/svelte/dist/style.css'

   // We are using writables for the nodes and edges to sync them easily.
 When a user drags a node for example, Svelte Flow updates its position.
   // This also makes it easier to update nodes in user land.